 [A brief break in the white out as we approach the south end of Rhondda before skiing back up onto the main Wapta.]

 [This is what it's like to ski in a white out.
-You'd better have good tracks or a GPS, or both or you could end up somewhere you didn't want to be.]
+You'd better have good tracks or a GPS, or both or you could end up somewhere you didn't want to be.
+This is called "skiing in a ping pong ball".]

-[A look back at the "wild Wapta" from the Bow Lake flats]
+[A last look back at the "wild Wapta" from the Bow Lake flats, including St. Nicholas at left and The Onion at center.]

 Ayesha is a gorgeous mountain.
-Just don't under estimate her difficulties and you'll enjoy a great feeling of accomplishment when you finish a successful climb to the top (and back!).
+Just don't under estimate her difficulties and you'll enjoy a great feeling of accomplishment when you finish a successful climb to her elusive and difficult summit.
+I think this was one of my favorite Wapta climbs simply due to its remote nature and varied terrain.